tobymao/sqlglot/README.md

   ON `f`.`a` = `baz`.`a`
 ```

-Comments are also preserved on a best-effort basis when transpiling SQL code:
+Comments are also preserved on a best-effort basis:

 ```python
 sql = """